About Town & Country Cleaning Services

 Sarah had been involved in “cleaning” since her Mom began assigning her 5 children individual household chores every Saturday morning.
 The apple-dairy farm in upstate New York (Castile, near Letchworth State Park) generated lots of dust and her siblings generated lots of work for themselves.
-So Town & Country’s cleaning “system” began as an extension of “Mom’s way” with a few professional nuggets tossed their way by distributors and early mentors like Jeff Campbell and his “Speed Cleaning” book.
+So Town & Country’s cleaning “system” began as an extension of “Mom’s way” with a few professional nuggets tossed their way by distributors like Saffelle and the Vacuum Cleaner Hospital along with early mentors like Jeff Campbell and his “Speed Cleaning” book.

 Perhaps both A) because we came from families that highly valued education and B) because of our years spent in the Triangle with its “highest density of PhD’s per square mile” in the country, we wanted to elevate the perception of house cleaning.
 We also wanted to bring a greater sense of professionalism and training to our practice and to build respect for all of us “maids”.